ajv-validator/ajv/README.md

 __Please note__: all asynchronous subschemas that are referenced from the current or other schemas should have `"$async": true` keyword as well, otherwise the schema compilation will fail.

-Validation function for an asynchronous custom format/keyword should return a promise that resolves to `true` or `false` (or rejects with `new Ajv.ValidationError(errors)` if you want to return custom errors from the keyword function).
+Validation function for an asynchronous custom format/keyword should return a promise that resolves with `true` or `false` (or rejects with `new Ajv.ValidationError(errors)` if you want to return custom errors from the keyword function).
 Ajv compiles asynchronous schemas to either [es7 async functions](http://tc39.github.io/ecmascript-asyncawait/) (default) that can optionally be transpiled with [nodent](https://github.com/MatAtBread/nodent) or with [regenerator](https://github.com/facebook/regenerator) or to [generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) that can be optionally transpiled with regenerator as well.
 You can also supply any other transpiler as a function.
 See [Options](#options).

 The compiled validation function has `$async: true` property (if the schema is asynchronous), so you can differentiate these functions if you are using both syncronous and asynchronous schemas.